-The Registered Nurses will get you out of bed and walk with you.
+You will be assisted to get out of bed and walk.

-Your intravenous will be removed and you will be assisted to dress; your Care Partner may help you to dress.
+Your intravenous will be removed and you will be assisted to dress.

 Your post operative instructions will be reviewed with you and your Care Partner.
 If you are given a prescription, please ensure that it is filled as soon as possible.

 The person driving you home will be asked to bring the vehicle to the West Entrance.
-You will be accompanied to that entrance in a wheelchair and assisted into the vehicle as needed.
+You may be accompanied to that entrance in a wheelchair and assisted into the vehicle if needed.

 You will be transferred from the Recovery Room to your assigned inpatient bed.
-A summary of your surgery and recovery will be provided to the receiving Nurse who will be caring for you.
+Information about your surgery and recovery will be provided to the receiving Nurse who will be caring for you.

 Your Care Partner/family member may be waiting for you in your room.

 You will be instructed to continue with your deep breathing coughing and leg exercises.
-The Nurse will assist you in getting up out of bed.
+You will be assisted in getting out of bed.

-Your post operative teaching instructions will be reviewed with you and your Care Partner prior to going home.
+Your post operative teaching instructions will be reviewed with you and your Care Partner.

 American College of Surgeons National Surgical Quality Improvement Program - Ontario

-Queensway Carleton Hospital has voluntarily joined the ranks of hospitals around the world that are setting new standards in the quality of surgical care by participating in the American College of Surgeons National Surgical Quality Improvement Program (ACS-NSQIP)- a nationally validated outcomes based approach to measure and improve the quality of outcomes and compare our results with other hospitals.
+Queensway Carleton Hospital has voluntarily decided to participate in the American College of Surgeons National Surgical Quality Improvement Program (ACS-NSQIP).
+The purpose to measure and improve the quality of outcomes.

-We have a Surgical Clinical Reviewer reviewing our surgical charts to see where we are great and also to see where we can improve.
-We compare ourselves to other hospitals in an anonymous de-identified manner to uncover new ways to help our patient gets the best results from surgical treatment.
+A Surgical Clinical Reviewer assesses our surgical charts to see what we do well and where we can improve.
+We compare ourselves to other hospitals participating in ACS-NSQIP.

-What can this mean for you as a patient?
+What does this mean for you as a patient?

-You may receive a phone call from our reviewer as she follows up with some of our patients for the first 30 days after surgery.
-If you are seen for post operative follow up care outside of QCH we may not know where to potentially improve our care and processes.
+You may receive a phone call from our reviewer who follows up with some of our patients within the first 30 days after surgery.

 Managing your pain: